 I always keep a couple of cheeses in the fridge and crackers in the cupboard just to quickly assemble when a friend (or usually my dad) stops by for a glass of wine.
 And sometimes I get a little fancy and put together a plate for just Joel and myself!

 If you are entertaining and want your cheese and charcuterie board to stand out, thought and effort should be given to the presentation and how many you will be feeding.
 Consider the placement of each item as the board should appeal to the eye.
 Using a butcher block or flat wooden surface or cutting board or large plate gives room to separate the different cheeses and meats.

 Consider pre-sliced meat like prosciutto, jamón serene, or mortadella along with something you can slice yourself like hard salami, sopressata, or capicola.
 Also it is sometimes a gr8 addition to throw on a soft spreadable meat like a pâté.

 Add some accompaniments.
 Go crazy with the options or just add a few of your favorites.
-Add bread or crackers, maybe a fruit that is in season, a jam or compote, and one or two savory options like mustard, pickles, caper berries, or olives.
+Add bread or crackers and maybe a fruit that is in season and a jam or compote.
+Also some savory options like mustard, pickles, caper berries, or olives.

 FEAST your eyes on this Cheese and Charcuterie Board!
 Sometimes referred to as a grazing board this one was enjoyed at our Great Eight Provence Dinner.
 How beautiful it this?!
 Obviously this array of deliciousness took a little more preparation.
 The difference between the simple boards and this one is really the amount of items included.
 There is no right or wrong way for either one as to the assembly.